JarrigeD/dubii2021/projet_tutore/README.md

 ﻿## Introduction
 #### This repository contains my personal training project for DUBII.
 I worked on it under the guidance of [clairetn](https://github.com/clairetn) at [I2BC](https://www.i2bc.paris-saclay.fr/spip.php?article391).
+It was a 20 days internship.

 The subject was:
 ## Study of nuclear and organellar genomes interactions in the green microalga _Chlamydomonas reinhardtii_.